AdnanH901/AdnanH901/README.md

 - Python
 - Tableau
 - Canva
-- Google slides
+- Google Slides
 ---

 ### 🔭 Upcoming Projects

-My next project will be focused on cleaning and analysing a dataset in Python. Ι am using/ learning some more complex visualisation methods on Tableau to truly express some groundbreaking insights.
-I have mastered SQL and I am curious and eager to explore and learn the Pandas library properly with this project.
+My next project will be focused on cleaning and analysing a dataset in Python. Ι am using/ learning some more complex visualisation methods on Tableau to express some groundbreaking insights truly.
+I have mastered SQL and am curious and eager to explore and discover the Pandas library properly with this project.
 I believe the exploration of this dataset would do the trick!

 https://www.kaggle.com/datasets/thomaschow0716/uk-student-accomodation